freddywong/smiggles/README.md

   - [Travis CI](https://travis-ci.org/) for continuous integration.

 **Long Term**
-- Scoreboard consisting of longest times you have kept Smiggle alive and happy
+- Scoreboard consisting of longest times you have kept Smiggles alive and happy
 - Connect with your Facebook friends to take care of the same Smiggles.
 - Other characters, such as Sir Quackers the duck